 Frequently Asked Questions (FAQ).
 By Elizabeth Nicholls (Director):

 Students: What mark do I need to receive to pass the LANTITE exam?

-Me: You need to perform in the top 30 per cent of the Australian population, in order to pass the exam.
+Tutor: You need to perform in the top 30 per cent of the Australian population, in order to pass the exam.
 I suggest that, whilst completing practice exams, you aim to answer at least 80% of the questions correctly.
 This will give you a greater chance of passing the actual exam.

 Students: What level of English or Maths do I need to be competent in, in order to be ready for the exam?

-Me: In order to be ready for the exam, I recommend being competent in English and Maths to at least Year 9 and 10 level.
+Tutor: In order to be ready for the exam, I recommend being competent in English and Maths to at least Year 9 and 10 level.

 Students: Should I complete LANTITE practice exams?

-Me: Yes, free (from the ACER website) or paid ones (written by tutoring companies).
+Tutor: Yes, free (from the ACER website) or paid ones (written by us and other tutoring companies).
 The more practice you do, the better.
 Completing practice exams, similar in length and structure to actual LANTITE Literacy exam, is important.
 Furthermore, when you get closer to your exam date, completing the exam in test conditions is a really good idea.
 I can recommend free and paid LANTITE practice exams for you to complete.
 I also suggest 100+ free resources in my webinars, featuring 1000s of practice questions, similar in style to LANTITE Literacy Exam questions.

 Students: Do you provide your own study resources or practice questions?

 Tutor: Yes (ones we and others have written), which we make available to tutoring students.
 We are happy to suggest paid resources you can purchase.
 We post practice questions, in the form of quizzes, on our Facebook pages.